nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimx8ulp/driver_examples/acmp/interrupt/example_board_readme.md

 Board settings
 ============
-- This example project uses ACMP instance 1 to compare the voltage signal input from External Input2(J12-5) with the voltage signal(half of 1.8V) output by ACMP's internal DAC.
+- This example project uses ACMP instance 0 to compare the voltage signal input from External Input4(J23-6) with the voltage signal(half of 1.8V) output by ACMP's internal DAC.
 Terminal will print information corresponding to different comparison result.
 - Please note that the input voltage should in the range of 0 to 1.8V.
-- Connect ACMP Input2(J12-5) to DC power supply.
+- Connect ACMP Input4(J23-6) to DC power supply.
-- Please remove the R291 which connect to J12-5(or the PIN J12-5 is not able to input voltage)

 **Please note this application can't support running with Linux BSP!**